 Our Reconciliation Action Plan

 The Pyjama Foundation is very proud to have progressed on our path of greater awareness and inclusion of Aboriginal and Torres Strait Islanders peoples and cultures.
-Our Reconciliation Action Plan is an exciting progression as we continue to formally and publicly acknowledge our commitment to shaping a more inclusive Australia, while allowing us to focus on new opportunities.
+Our Reconciliation Action Plan is an exciting progression, as we continue to formally and publicly acknowledge our commitment to shaping a more inclusive Australia, while allowing us to focus on new opportunities.

 In 2020, The Pyjama Foundation made a further commitment on the path to greater awareness and inclusion of Aboriginal and Torres Strait Islander peoples and cultures within our organisation.
 Of the 1,400 children we are currently supporting weekly, 35% identify as Aboriginal or Torres Strait Islander.
-Our goal is to create an environment where every child in care sees themselves and their culture reflected, through our branding, marketing and everything we represent.
+Our goal is to create an environment where every child in care sees themselves and their culture reflected, through our branding and marketing and everything we represent.
 The Pyjama Foundation’s branding has always been bright, colourful and reflective of its number one stakeholder – the children it supports.
 But it has always dreamt of a piece that was engaging, fun, and reflective of the cultural inclusivity it wanted to be representative of.

 The Foundation was delighted to discover the beautiful work of Rachael Sarra and work in collaboration with her to create a piece of art that is reflective of the foundation and the families it supports.
 Rachael is an artist and designer whose work is an extension of her being and experiences.
 As a contemporary Aboriginal artist from Goreng Goreng Country, Racheal uses art as a powerful tool in storytelling, to educate and share Aboriginal culture and its evolution.
-Her style is fun and engaging but is strongly drawn from her heritage and her role as an Aboriginal woman in a modern world.
+Her style is fun and engaging but is drawn from her heritage and her role as an Aboriginal woman in a modern world.

 The Pyjama Foundation Artwork

-As the next generation and an important thread of preservation of culture, a child’s connection and identity is central to their wellbeing.
-Through respectful, trusted and consistent relationships, a child can be supported to develop and redevelop a sense of identity and place.
+As the next generation and an important part of preservation of culture, a child’s connection and identity is central to their wellbeing.
+Through respectful, trusted and consistent relationships, a child can be supported to help develop a sense of identity and place.
 This artwork is an encouragement through empowerment and self-determination for our children so they can feel supported and reflected in the environment and community around them.
 A breakdown of each of the elements that have been thoughtfully interwoven into the artwork can be found below.